 That’s what is driving Job to despair in chapter 21.
 It’s bad enough that the devil has left Job with nothing.
 But when Job sees his pagan, God-cursing neighbor left with everything, it’s almost more than he can bear.

-When I was trained as a disaster relief chaplain earlier this year, we were asked to role play different scenarios that were based on actual situations other chaplains had encountered on the field.
+When I was trained as a disaster relief chaplain, we were asked to role play different scenarios that were based on actual situations other chaplains had encountered on the field.
 Here’s the scenario my partner and I got:

 You encounter a couple sorting through the wreckage of their home after a tornado.
 You notice that the house across the street is untouched.
 As you talk to the couple, they tell you that they have always gone to church and tried to be good Christians, but their neighbor across the street has no relationship with God, throws loud parties, and yells at his wife and children all the time.
 They want to know why their house was destroyed and his wasn’t.